silviamaggi/smd-com/_posts/2021-09-27-design-digested-20.md

 - design
 - photography
 description: "This week's Design, Digested series features inclusive language, the work of women designers, and the healing power of photography."
+excerpt: 'This week: inclusive language, the work of women designers, and the healing power of photography.'
 featimage: true
 featimage-alt: "Design, Digested 20 by Silvia Maggi"
 featimage-class: 'u-featured'